Josep Portella

 Introduction

-Magia DNI is an Android application that uses the device’s camera to read the OCR data of the DNI, the Spanish ID card, either the electronic or the traditional, and calculate the check digit, applying what’s explained in my article Demystifying the DNI numbers.
+Magia DNI is a web application (which was originally for Android) that uses the device’s camera to read the OCR data of the DNI, the Spanish ID card, either the electronic or the traditional, and calculate the check digit, applying what’s explained in my article Demystifying the DNI numbers.
 The application’s purpose is to visually debunk the myth regarding the check digit, so I made it work even if the check digit is is covered.

 After publishing Magia DNI several persons were interested in how I had done the character recognition.
 In this article I pretend to explain the method I used.

-I didn’t use third-party libraries (if we don’t count Android’s SDK) but, to make it easier to implement, more precise and faster, I took advantage of the peculiarities of the OCR data of the DNI that generic OCR systems can’t consider.
+I didn’t use third-party libraries (if we don’t count the built-in browser functionality, or, originally, Android’s SDK) but, to make it easier to implement, more precise and faster, I took advantage of the peculiarities of the OCR data of the DNI that generic OCR systems can’t consider.

 Magia DNI’s source code is available under the GPL license.